 Avoid using foot creams or lotions until your feet have finished peeling, which can take up to two weeks—otherwise it won’t be as effective.
 (If your feet get really dry, the brand says it’s okay to apply an oil-free lotion “from time to time,” but I’d try not to if possible.)

 For best results, you should also try to soak your feet daily.
-According to Baby Foot, the water is essential to activate the peeling process.
+Apparently, the water is essential to activate the peeling process.

 How Long Does Baby Foot Take to Work?